sarahtanja/lab-book/_posts/2023-01-31-committee-no1.md

 ------

-***Note:**  These agreements outline our work together on this research project and our mentor/mentee expectations.*
+***Note:**  These agreements will help facilitate our mentor/mentee expectations in a living document that will be collaboratively updated throughout Sarah's Master's work *
 {: .notice--info}

 From the [2022-23 SAFS graduate student guide:](https://docs.google.com/document/d/1KITnRsUObcn0QNrKD8WAiq3dozwWW2Bs_fJYRq5u_cQ/edit)